Learning Development Service

 - Focus your revision around specific areas and topics.

-- Come and see someone at Learning Development Service for further help.
+- Make a one-to-one appointment with the Learning Development Service for further help.

-- Use weekly planners to schedule your study time.
+- Think about your time managment and use weekly planners to schedule your study time.
+Check out our resources in this area here.

 During the exam I feel my mind is blank and can’t concentrate or remember important points.
 What should I do?